 - The application must be supported by the project supervisor.

 - Funds will be given in GBP.
-The maximum grant that can be awarded is £1000.
-The NSGG reserve the right, at the discretion of the panel, to award no or multiple awards depending on the applications that are received .
+The maximum that can be awarded one applicant is £1000.
+NSGG reserve the right, at the discretion of the panel, to award no or multiple awards depending on the applications that are received.

 - The support of the Geological Society of London and NSGG Postgraduate Fieldwork Fund must be acknowledged in any publications or presentations forthcoming from the project.

-- Proposals will be graded primarily according to Research Innovation, Cost Effectiveness and Presentation (40-40-20% weighting).
+- Proposals will be graded primarily according to Research Innovation, Effectiveness of Survey Design and Presentation (40-40-20% weighting).
 The availability of other funding will also be considered during review.

 - No award will be made if no suitable applications are received in any one funding round.